Apply for accreditation

 Mandatory supporting evidence, to include:

-A module overview mapping/matrix that shows compulsory and optional modules at each level
+A module overview mapping/matrix that shows compulsory and optional modules at each level (if applicable)

-External examiner reports for the past three years (or for as long as the course has been run), and the Department's responses to these
+External examiner reports for the past three years (or for as long as the course has been run), and the Department's responses to these (please contact us if this poses any issues for 2022)

 To help with planning and to ensure application paperwork is safely received, it would be useful if departments intending to submit an application could signal their intention by email to firstname.lastname@example.org.
-(A signal of intention may be made at any time.
+A signal of intention may be made at any time.
 Applications will be considered without a signal of intention.
-Signalling intention does not bind you to making an application.)
+Signalling intention does not bind you to making an application.

 Completed applications should be sent to email@example.com.
 Applications will be checked for completeness and relevance before being assembled for assessment by the Accreditation Review Panel.
 Applicants will be kept informed of progress.

-Single honours geography programmes
+Single honours programmes in geography;

 Applications are welcomed from both existing and new programmes that have completed the relevant institutional approval processes.
 In the case of new programmes that have not yet been offered or are in their first year of delivery, the Panel may recommend a shorter period of accreditation.